formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 ### Obtaining the Docker Image

-Go to the releases tab of artifact's GitHub repository or to Zenodo and download the latest release.
+Go to the releases tab of the artifact's GitHub repository or to Zenodo and download the latest release.

 Navigate your shell into the directory containing the downloaded release and then